 Recovery of Investment losses in American Finance Trust

-Have you suffered investment losses in American Finance Trust (AFT)?
+Did you lose money investing in American Finance Trust (AFT) at the advice of your financial advisor?
 If so, the securities attorneys of The White Law Group may be able to help you recover your losses through FINRA Arbitration.

 American Finance Trust, Inc. is a real estate investment trust launched and managed by American Financial Advisors, LLC.
 It invests in real estate markets of United States.
 The fund invests in diversified portfolio of commercial properties comprised primarily of freestanding single-tenant properties that are net leased to investment grade and other creditworthy tenants.
 It was formerly known as American Realty Capital Trust V, Inc. American Finance Trust, Inc. was formed on January 22, 2013 and is based in the United States, according to Bloomberg.